hmyuuu/kirin/docs/cookbook/foodlang/analysis.md

-## Food price/fee analysis
+## Food cost and Nap analysis

-In this section we will discuss on how to perform analysis of a kirin program.
+In this section we will discuss on how to perform analysis of a Kirin program.
 We will again use our `food` dialect example.

 ### Goal

-Let's Consider the following program
+Let's consider the following program

 ```python
 @food
 def main2(x: int):